Be a Puppy Raiser

-Many raisers work full-time.
-If the puppy is young it is important that arrangements are made so that the puppy is not left alone for more than four hours.
+Most of our raisers don’t work full-time, which we prefer, especially for our younger dogs.
+If the puppy is young, it is important that arrangements are made so that the puppy is not left alone for more than four hours.
 Arrangements can be made with relatives, neighbors or other raisers to visit the puppy if the raiser cannot go home during the day for the first month or so.
 We prefer to have someone in the home at least part time until the pup is comfortable in his new setting.

 What if I already have a dog?